Last Updated on:

 That way, your child will start to realize when a certain activity is happening, it’s time to go to bed.
 The little ones really enjoy having a bedtime.

 They experience so many new, different things every day and going to new places – a lot of things happens in a day of a baby’s life.
 Infants like having a set bedtime each night because that way they know exactly what will happen.

 However, to be completely frank, it can get ugly before getting better.
-But, for a parent, an established bedtime routine consisting of a bath, pajamas and a lullaby help can help put the baby to sleep without much fuss.
+But, for a parent, an established bedtime routine and a high quality bassinet consisting of a bath, pajamas and a lullaby help can help put the baby to sleep without much fuss.

 You can have your own going-to-sleep song.
 A walk around the bedroom accompanied by a couple of good nights to the plush animals is a lovely routine your child might like.
 So, once the time comes for bed, both of you’ll know to stick to the rules.

 Consistency is of the essence here.
 You don’t have to be utterly square about it and insist on the routine being exact to the very last detail every night.
 Just try sticking to starting it half an hour before bed.

 When to Start The Routine

 Being on the lookout for signs of sleeping can be of the essence.
 As soon as you notice them, it’s time to start the bedtime routine.
 When a baby starts to pull their ears, rub their little eyes, and not make eye contact – you can tell they are exhausted.

 If you notice your baby being quite hyperactive and animated, it is probably so because they are over-exhausted.
 You wouldn’t want to miss that crucial window.

 When infants get too exhausted, they become wired, which in turn makes it hard for them to actually get a good night’s sleep.
 Keep in mind the old maxim – sleep begets sleep.